dukke/FXParallax/README.md

 ## Issues and Contributions
 Issues can be reported to the Issue tracker.
-If you're not sponsoring or fixing them yourself, please be patiente as I can only work on them during my spare time and according to priorities.
+If you're not sponsoring or fixing them yourself, please be patient as I can only work on them during my spare time and according to priorities.
 We welcome contributions, they can be submitted via Pull requests.

 ### Pull Requests (PR)